-Directional surface reflectance is the most basic remotely sensed surface parameter in the solar- reflective wavelengths and therefore provides the primary input for essentially all higher-level surface geophysical parameters, including vegetation indices, albedo, Leaf Area Index (LAI), Fraction of absorbed Photosynthetically Active Radiation (FPAR), burned area, land cover and land cover change.
-Directional surface reflectance is also directly used in various applications to visually or quantitatively detect and monitor changes on the Earth's surface.
-Because they enable other comparisons among data imaged under various illumination and atmospheric conditions, reflectance data products have value independently of their utility for monitoring forest cover change.
-For example, the ESDR Community White Paper on Surface Reflectance (Vermote et al., 2006) notes that validation of global reflectance data sets from AVHRR, MODIS, and VIIRS will need to rely on reflectance products derived from high-resolution sensors.
+Directional surface reflectance is the most basic remotely sensed surface parameter in the solar reflective wavelengths and therefore provides the primary input for many higher-level surface geophysical parameters, including vegetation indices, albedo, leaf area index (LAI), fraction of absorbed photosynthetically active radiation (FPAR), and burned area.
+Directional surface reflectance is also used in various applications to visually or quantitatively detect and monitor changes on the Earth's surface.

-Nearly half of the original GLS-1990 dataset did not have correct radiometric gain and bias coefficients at the time of data acquisition; thus atmospheric correction and conversion to surface reflectance were not possible (Chander et al. 2003, 2009; Townshend et al. 2012).
-These un-calibrated GLS images were replaced after the original GLS compilation with substitutes from the updated USGS archive within the epoch wherever possible (Figure 1).
-To perform the selection of replacement imagery while minimizing phenological or atmospheric noise, a tool was constructed to query the USGS Global Visualization Viewer (GloVis) database (glovis.usgs.gov/) for appropriate images based on phenological time series of Normalized Difference Vegetation Index (NDVI) from the MODerate-resolution Spectroradiometer (MODIS) (Kim et al. 2011; Townshend et al. 2012).
+Nearly half of the original GLS 1990 dataset did not have correct radiometric gain and bias coefficients at the time of data acquisition; thus atmospheric correction and conversion to surface reflectance were not possible (Chander et al. 2003, 2009; Townshend et al. 2012).
+These uncalibrated GLS images were replaced after the original GLS compilation with substitutes from the updated USGS archive within the epoch wherever possible.
+To perform the selection of replacement imagery while minimizing phenological or atmospheric noise, a tool was constructed to query the USGS Global Visualization Viewer (GloVis) database (http://glovis.usgs.gov/) for appropriate images based on phenological time series of NDVI from MODIS (Kim et al. 2011; Townshend et al. 2012).

-Each image of this enhanced GLS dataset was then atmospherically corrected to surface reflectance using the Landsat Ecosystem Disturbance Adaptive Processing System (LEDAPS) (Masek et al. 2006b).
+Each image of this enhanced GLS dataset was then atmospherically corrected to surface reflectance using LEDAPS (Masek et al. 2006b).
 Atmospheric inputs and parameterization of LEDAPS are described by Feng et al. (2013).
-The surface reflectance data set from the enhanced version of GLS-1990 is available from the Global Land Cover Facility and use of these data is strongly recommended for studies based on the GLS-1990 data.
 Clouds were identified in a spectral-temperature space (Huang et al. 2010) and removed from subsequent analysis.
-This "aggressive" cloud-detection algorithm's low rate of omission error makes it suitable for masking pixels from forest-cover change analysis.
+This "aggressive" cloud-detection algorithm's low rate of omission error makes it suitable for masking pixels from forest cover change analysis.
 Cloud shadows were identified by projecting cloud masks onto a digital elevation model through solar geometry at the time of image acquisition (Huang et al. 2010) and were also removed from analysis.

-3.1.1.2 Algorithm
+2.2.1.
+Surface Reflectance Algorithm

-3.1.1.2.1 Radiometric calibration and estimation of top-of-atmosphere reflectance
+2.2.1.1.
+Radiometric calibration and estimation of top-of-atmosphere reflectance

 The Landsat-7 ETM+ instrument has been carefully calibrated and monitored since launch in 1999, and the calibration has been stable since shortly after launch (Markham et al. 2003).
+The

-The Landsat-5 calibration history has recently been updated (Chander & Markham 2003, Chander et al. 2009) and is compatible with subsequent Landsat-7 ETM+ data.
-LEDAPS uses updated calibration histories to convert 8-bit quantized Landsat data to at-sensor radiance and then to top-of-atmosphere (TOA) reflectance using solar geometry and instrument band pass.
+Landsat-5 calibration history has recently been updated (Chander & Markham 2003, Chander et al. 2009) and is compatible with subsequent Landsat-7 ETM+ data.
+LEDAPS uses updated calibration histories to convert 8-bit quantized Landsat data to at-sensor radiance and then to top-of-atmosphere (TOA) reflectance using solar geometry and instrument band pass information.

-3.1.1.2.2 Atmospheric correction to estimate surface reflectance
+2.2.1.2.
+Atmospheric correction to estimate surface reflectance